-A student may add or drop courses by filing a properly completed Change of Course Form in the Office of Admissions and Records.
+A student may add or drop courses by filing a properly completed Change of Course Form in the Registrar's Office.
 A change of course fee is charged for each change (defined as adding, dropping, or both).
 New courses may not be added after the second Friday of any given semester.